Afif13/CSS-fragmentation-effect/README.md

 ## How to use

-You first include the Paint Worklet you want to use:
+First, you include the Paint Worklet you want to use:

 ```html
 <script>